-The Bevel Summers Prize in the Short Short Story will open to stories of up to 1,000 words.
-Stories for the 2014 prize should be sent to Bevel Summers/Shenandoah, 17 Courthouse Square, Washington and Lee University, Lexington, VA 24450 and must be received between March 1 and March 31.
-Send through ourSubmittable submissions link or send two copies via mail, one with name and contact information, including e-mail address, and a duplicate with no identifying information, along with an sase for notification.
-The entry fee is WAIVED THIS YEAR.
-Submit up to three separate stories.
-The winner will receive a $1000 prize and be featured prominently on Shenandoah‘s first online issue.
-Entries numbered over 200 in 2011, over 400 in 2012.
-The prize winner will be announced in early June of 2013 on the both the Shenandoah and Washington and Lee websites and through news releases.
+The Bevel Summers Prize in the Short Short Story will open to stories of up to 1,000 words on March 15, 2015.
+The winner will receive a $1000 prize and be featured prominently on Shenandoah‘s fall 2015 issue.
+Entries numbered over 200 in 2013, over 400 in 2012 and over 1000 in 2014.
+Due to abundant entries, the winner will not be announced until August of 2014 on the both the Shenandoah and Washington and Lee websites and through news releases.

 3rd ANNUAL PRIZE (2014)

 Word limit is 1000 per story.
 Entry fee is WAIVED THIS YEAR.
 Writers may submit as many as three stories.
 The winner will receive $1000 and publication in Shenandoah; all finalists will be eligible for publication in Shenandoah.
 WINNER WILL BE ANNOUNCED IN AUGUST.
 No friends, relatives, students or teachers of judge Nick Ripatrazone will be eligible this year.